-- provide a completed application to OSFI and the federal government for approval; and
+- provide a completed application to OSFI and the federal Minister of Finance for approval, and

-- receive approval from OSFI and the federal government to continue in the federal jurisdiction.
+- receive approval from OSFI and the federal Minister of Finance to continue in the federal jurisdiction

 Q: What are the Corporation’s primary considerations when reviewing an application for federal continuance?